OSGConnect/connectbook/hpcadmin/osg-xsede.md

 ## How to get help using OSG

-XSEDE users of OSG may get technical support by contacting OSG User Support staff at email
+XSEDE users of OSG may get technical support by contacting OSG Research Facilitation staff at email
 <support@opensciencegrid.org>.
 Users may also contact the [XSEDE helpdesk](https://portal.xsede.org/help-desk).